bbux-dev/datacraft/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^

 `Jinja2 Control Structures <https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-control-structures>`_
 support looping.
 To provide multiple values to use in a loop use the ``count`` parameter.
-For example modifying the example from the Jinja2 documentation to work with our tool:
+Modifying the example from the Jinja2 documentation to work with datagen:

 .. code-block:: html